 Stereotypes are widely held and oversimplified ideas about a type of person or group.
 They are harmful because they erase differences across and within communities, shape interactions between people, and are often believed to be true even when they are false.

-For instance, some people believe that all AAPI people are quiet and passive, and follow the rules without fighting against injustice.
+There are false beliefs about Asian Americans and Pacific Islanders that harm the AAPI community.
+Some people believe all Asian people and Pacific Islanders are quiet and passive, and follow the rules without fighting back against injustice.
 The examples of AAPI resistance and activism we've explored show that this stereotype is far from true.
-Sometimes Asian Americans and Pacific Islanders are even considered outsiders and not seen as "really American," even when they were born in the United States or have U.S. citizenship.
+Sometimes Asian Americans and Pacific Islanders are considered outsiders, and perpetually thought of as not "really American," even when they were born in the United States or have U.S. citizenship.

 Some racial stereotypes may seem positive, like the "model minority" myth, or belief that all Asian Americans are smart, high-achieving, straight-A students who are great in math and science, successful, and wealthy.
-But even stereotypes that seem beneficial can be hurtful and harmful.
-They can be used to support the myth that certain communities are smarter or better than others.
-They can also keep us from seeing differences within communities and create expectations that are impossible to meet,
+But even stereotypes that seem beneficial can be hurtful and harmful because they keep us from seeing the differences between us that make each of us unique.
+They can also create expectations that are impossible to meet, causing emotional harm.